Payton Sandfort

-Payton A. Sandfort (born July 12, 2002) is an American basketball player.
-He played college basketball for the Iowa Hawkeyes.
+Payton A. Sandfort (born July 12, 2002) is an American professional basketball player for the Iowa Wolves of the NBA G League.
+He played college basketball for the Iowa Hawkeyes, and has appeared in the National Basketball Association (NBA) in four games, all with the Oklahoma City Thunder.

 Early life

 Sandfort grew up in Waukee, Iowa and attended Waukee High School, where he played basketball and golf.
 He averaged 19.8 points, 8.7 rebounds, and four assists as a junior.
 Sandfort was named the Iowa Basketball Coaches Association 4A Player of the Year after averaging 16.6 points, 7.7 rebounds, and 3.1 assists during his senior season.
 He also helped Waukee to a state championship in golf as a senior.
 Sandfort was rated a three-star recruit and committed to playing college basketball for Iowa over offers from Stanford, Utah, Minnesota, Drake, Air Force, and Loyola Chicago.

 College career

 Sandfort served as a role player off of the bench for the Iowa Hawkeyes as a freshman.
 He played in 34 games and finished the season averaging five points and 1.9 rebounds per game.
 Sandfort grew one inch between his freshman and sophomore years.
 He entered his sophomore season as the Hawkeyes' starting shooting guard.
 Sandfort was moved to the bench due to poor shooting.
 At the end of the regular season, he was named the Big Ten Conference Sixth Man of the Year.

+Sandfort averaged averaged 16.4 points, 6.6 rebounds and 2.7 assists per game as a junior, while shooting 44.6 percent from the field.
+He was named third-team All-Big Ten.
+He declared for the 2024 NBA draft before opting to return to Iowa.
+As a senior, Sandfort averaged 16.7 points, 6.0 rebounds and 2.9 assists per game.
+He finished his Iowa career with 1,619 points, 622 rebounds and 256 assists.